About human sexuality

 ||Almost all groups disapprove of sexual behavior that is non-consensual,

 manipulative, forced, or unsafe.
-However, there were some profoundly misogynistic religious traditions that required women to submit to being raped by their husband.
+However, there were once profoundly misogynistic religious traditions that required women to submit to being raped by their husband.

 ||Definitions of terms:|